mex-turbo-snail/data-science-S2025/challenges/c07-monte-carlo-assignment.md

 ### **q6** CLT confidence interval

-Compute a CLT-based confidence interval for *π* at the 95% confidence level (`alpha = 0.05`).
+Compute a CLT-based confidence interval for $\pi$ at the 95% confidence level (`alpha = 0.05`).
 Answer the questions below, comparing with your answer to `q5`.